PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Cloud Code/README.md

 In this tutorial, you'll learn how to persist some meaningful data in mongoDB using Cloud Code - you'll be storing and retrieving X, Y, and Z player position coordinates.
 We'll then walk you through using the Test Harness to check your Cloud Code.

-<q>**Note:** Cloud Code is platform independent and is written in JavaScript, meaning that if you wanted to use a different SDK, you wouldn't need to change the Cloud Code you've already written.</q>
+<q>**Cross Platform!** Cloud Code is platform independent and is written in JavaScript, meaning that if you wanted to use a different SDK, you wouldn't need to change the Cloud Code you've already written.</q>

 ## Event Creation